Roadside collection services

 Use the roadside recycling collection service to help us divert recyclable materials from landfill.
 Simply empty and rinse all plastic, glass, metal and cardboard packaging containers from the kitchen, bathroom, and laundry, as well as paper and cardboard and place them loose in your recycling bin.
 Once you’ve reduced, reused, and recycled all you can, the rest goes in your rubbish bin or bag.

-To make roadside recycling collections more efficient and effective, recycling bins will start being collected from 7am in your area.
+To make roadside recycling collections more efficient and effective, recycling bins are collected from 7am in your area.
 Please place your bin on the roadside, in a place that makes it easy for our trucks to access, at least one hour before we start collections.
 Wheelie bins can also be placed out on the roadside the night before, ready for collection the following morning.

-A new recycling bin inspector will be employed on Waiheke Island to support the community to reduce levels of recycling contamination in the roadside wheelie bins.
+A recycling bin inspector will be on Waiheke Island to support the community to reduce levels of recycling contamination in the roadside wheelie bins.
+To find our more about what recyclables can and can't go into your kerbside recycling wheelie bin, play our rad recycling quiz to see if you are a recycling legend.

 If you do not pay a waste charge, recyclable household material can be dropped off at the new Community RRP during opening hours (charges may apply).